Part I – Sexual Misconduct Policy

 College Counseling Resources

-Regardless of whether or not an official complaint of Sexual Misconduct is made, various counseling options are available from the College at the Iona College Counseling Center.
+Regardless of whether or not an official complaint of Sexual Misconduct is made, various counseling options are available from the College at the Iona University Counseling Center.
 Students can arrange an appointment either by calling the Counseling Center at (914) 633-2038, or by coming to the Center during walk-in hours, which is located on the second floor of Spellman Hall.

 Time for Reporting